TheMisfit68/MatTerMaster/Sources/Documentation.docc/Documentation.md

 A subscript `MatterDevelopmentInstaller` to install all necessary tools and SDK's.
 A subscript `MatterDevelopmentUserAliases` to add user defined aliases to the terminal profile.

+Additionally there is a placeholder for a Swift command plugin that will be used in the future to try and automate certain actions in the Matter projects that will add this pacakage as a dependency.

 ### <!--@START_MENU_TOKEN@-->Group<!--@END_MENU_TOKEN@-->